 If we are innately curious, mysteriously compelled or some flavor of passionate about something we are more likely to stick with it through the long, rough slog it takes to be successful at it.
 There is plenty of research on this.
 Activities that feel like play are the things we will happily choose to engage with over and over again.

 2. Talent is overrated.

-I just finished a mural at Springer Elementary in Los Altos.
+I just finished a school mural at Springer Elementary in Los Altos.
 During my time there, several adults offered some variation of the “You must have been painting since you were a little girl” compliment.
 Another common comment is to apologize for their apparent lack of artistic “genes”.
 Either way, these types of comments imply that we are either born with “it” or not.
 Most of us would agree that our verbal or math abilities are not limited to the predilections we were born with.
 Our experience has shown to us we can get good at things we are bad at.
 However there is a pervasive cultural belief – it might even live in the back of your mind- that says, “This growth mindset stuff might be true, but not when it comes to artistic abilities, Morgan.
 And certainly not me.
 The artistic genes skipped me.”
 I am here to testify: I believe even artistic ability can be developed, although, in my case, it was very, very slowly.

 One of the great things about being a visual artist is I can track my progress through pictures.
 Here is an example of an early mural I painted:

 It’s rewarding to see the progress.
 It’s like watching my brain develop.

 The point is that we don’t know, really at any age, what we might be capable of.
 How can we tell a young person, “I don’t think you are/will be good enough”?
 That is most likely our own fear speaking, not perceiving the enormous capacity for growth that is a human life.
 I know some of these kids are stressed out about getting into the “right” art school, but I can set the bar really low on that by pointing out I didn’t even go to art school and now I am supporting my family with my art.